|

 One of the easiest and maybe least thought of ways to improve soils and drainage is to make sure the grass is thick and deep-rooted.
 Any bare or thin grass areas of the paddock should be

-seeded right away.
-Proper fertilizing will encourage better grass growth.
-Grasses not only absorb water though their roots, but they also help break up clay and keep the soil more open when their
+water though their roots, but they also help break up clay and keep the soil more open when their roots are full and deep.

 A second benefit of having a healthy grass in the paddock and pasture

 is that you can get two or three 3 times as much growth out of it than you’ll get with a neglected grass.
-This means happier horses and probably a smaller feed bill.
-You should know that if you pasture your
+This means happier horses and

-horses in the spring, the grass at that time will have higher water content than the rest of the year.
+than the rest of the year.
 Make sure you always have dry hay available for necessary roughage.
 If you are a cautious horse owner, you should

 be concerned about whatever you put on the grass that your horse may ingest.
 We suggest using all-natural, safe products that will contribute